-Recently, Liberty Lift developed HyRate™, a new, patent-pending technique, to address and improve this gas lift shortcoming.
+Recently, Liberty Lift developed HYRATE®, US Pat.
+10,502,037 and other patents pending, to address and improve this gas lift shortcoming.

 Gas lift-assisted annular flow is usually more impactful during a well’s initial production stage.
 Because the annulus diameter has increased flow area, it can more effectively assist in unloading the well during initial production.
 As the well’s effective pressure naturally declines, it becomes prudent to switch from production flow up the annulus to conventional tubing flow.
 This conversion has significantly increased operating costs for gas lift as well as other lift methods, especially ESPs.

 Positioned inside the tubing string, the gas lift mandrel is internal when used for annular lift.
 In this configuration there is insufficient clearance to pull the bottom plug to convert to tubing lift.
 Consequently, a workover rig must be engaged, removing the entire tubing string and mandrels in order to pull the plug.
 This expensive and time consuming procedure causes a production shutdown, use of specialized equipment and increased manpower.
 A less intrusive side pocket mandrel configuration is available, but that assembly is also expensive.